ghzeni/blockgame-guide/README.md

 >Tier 2 gear for your preferred attack method (you can use Tier 1 gear if you're in a group).
 DO NOT use corrupt gear in your first few runs because you WILL die.
-And as you know, Corrupted Items drops upon death.
+And as you know, Corrupted Items drop upon death.
 Having to go through the dungeon to reach your party members again without any gear is very dangerous.

 >Courage and an adventurous spirit.
 Fortune favors the bold.